-Welcome to episode 1 of Martech Mastery — a new video series from ActionIQ’s Head of Martech Strategy James Meyers.
+Welcome to episode 1 of Martech Mastery: CDP 101.
+This new video series from ActionIQ’s Head of Martech Strategy James Meyers.
 As a former analyst for one of the world’s most respected technology research and advisory firms, James wants to help you make great technology decisions and look like an expert in the process.

 Today’s episode of Martech Mastery is about the basics of customer data platforms (CDP).
-Watch the video above to learn:
+Watch the video below:

 As James points out in the above video, CDPs are designed to help business teams resolve the bottlenecks and technical challenges that prevent them from becoming self-serving and customer-centric by:

 - Providing an easy-to-use interface for managing data

 - Orchestrating seamless experiences across all marketing, services and sales channels

 To do all this, a CDP must have four capabilities.
 These include the ability to:

 - Enable non-technical users with a business-friendly user interface

 Want to learn more about CDPs?
 Check out our in depth article on CDPs where we cover all of the important aspects of customer data platforms.

 What Makes a CDP Different From Other Technologies?